TPD asking public for help locating missing juvenile

 TALLAHASSEE, Fla.
 (WCTV) - The Tallahassee Police Department is asking the public for help locating a missing juvenile.

-According to TPD, 13-year-old Gabriel Pierce was last seen on April 15 in the 1500 block of Applewood Way.
-Pierce is described as being five feet, six inches tall, weighing about 115 pounds and having brown hair and green eyes.
+According to TPD, 16-year-old Yeshua J. Isryeyale was last seen on April 15 in the 2400 block of Roberts Avenue (CCYS).
+He is described as being five feet, 11 inches all, weighing 145 pounds and having black hair and brown eyes.

-TPD said that he was last seen wearing a blue and yellow hoodie and long pants.
-He was also seen traveling on a mountain bike.
+Isryeyale was last seen wearing tan shirt, black pants and black and white Nike brand slide sandals.

-If you have information regarding Pierce’s whereabouts, TPD is asking that you contact them at 850-891-4200.
+If you have information regarding Isryeyale’s whereabouts, TPD asks that you contact the department at 850-891-4200.

-Please share to help locate this missing juvenile.
-If you have information regarding Gabriel's whereabouts, please call TPD at 850-891-4200.Posted by City of Tallahassee Police Department on Friday, April 16, 2021

 Copyright 2021 WCTV.
 All rights reserved.